The need for multicomponent dust attenuation in modeling nebular emission: Constraints from SDSS-IV MaNGA: Introduction

 In this work, we adopt a slightly different approach by taking the observed quantities rather than the derived ones as the controlled physical parameters.
-We start with the assumption that, {within the same observed \hii\ region}, all emission lines follow the same attenuation curve scaled by the same reddening parameter [$\rm A_V$ or E(B$-$V)].
-By using a 3D line-ratio space spanned by three attenuation-insensitive line ratios, [N\,{\sc ii}]$\lambda 6583$/H$\alpha$, [S\,{\sc ii}]$\lambda \lambda 6716,6731$/H$\alpha$, and [O\,{\sc iii}]$\lambda 5007$/H$\beta$, we constrain the nebular parameters of observed \hii\ regions and thus the intrinsic ratios of forbidden lines. {We will show that small regions in this 3D line-ratio correspond to a set of nearly constant nebular parameters, including metallicity (or O/H) and ionization parameter.} In comparison, the variation of the dust attenuation inside these small regions can still be significant, driving most of the variations in attenuation-sensitive line ratios.
-This allows us to construct relative attenuation curves using a large number of extragalactic \hii\ regions with detectable strong forbidden lines and the two strongest Balmer lines, H$\alpha$ and H$\beta$.
-However, our results show that a single attenuation curve is insufficient to describe all emission lines, {meaning this fundamental assumption of many extragalactic emission line studies breaks down.} We will discuss potential explanations and suggest ways to move forward for future emission-line studies.
+We start with the assumption that, {within the same observed star-forming (SF) region}, all emission lines follow the same attenuation curve scaled by the same reddening parameter [$\rm A_V$ or E(B$-$V)].
+By using a 3D line-ratio space spanned by three attenuation-insensitive line ratios, [N\,{\sc ii}]$\lambda 6583$/H$\alpha$, [S\,{\sc ii}]$\lambda \lambda 6716,6731$/H$\alpha$, and [O\,{\sc iii}]$\lambda 5007$/H$\beta$, we constrain the nebular parameters of observed SF spatial pixels (spaxels) and thus the intrinsic ratios of forbidden lines. {We show that small regions in this 3D line-ratio space correspond to a set of nearly constant nebular parameters, including metallicity (or O/H) and ionization parameter.} In comparison, the variation of the dust attenuation inside these small regions can still be significant, driving most of the variations in attenuation-sensitive line ratios.
+This allows us to construct relative attenuation curves using a large number of extragalactic SF regions with detectable strong forbidden lines and the two strongest Balmer lines, H$\alpha$ and H$\beta$.
+However, our results show that a single attenuation curve is insufficient to describe all emission lines, {meaning this fundamental assumption of many extragalactic emission line studies breaks down.} Based on our findings, we discuss potential explanations and suggest ways to move forward for future emission-line studies.